-I am interested in immune cell biology, particularly how immune cells are capable of performing such wide ranging functions and how they adapt to different environmental cues such as glucose or hypoxia.
+My scientific interests are based around meta-research and immune cell biology, particularly how immune cells are capable of performing wide ranging functions and how they adapt to different environmental cues.
 During my masters degree, I investigated the presence of fibroblast subtypes and the role of PGE2 signalling in fibrosis.
-I completed my PhD in Iwan Evans’ lab at the University of Sheffield investigating the existence of macrophage subtypes in Drosophila.
-I am currently a postdoctoral researcher in Sarah Ross’ lab based in Cambridge.
-In my current research I have branched out into the adaptive immune response and I am investigating the impact of hypoxia on the transcriptional and epigenetic landscape of cytotoxic T cells.
-I have a wide interests in cell/molecular biology, metabolism and tumour immunology with a penchant for microscopy and big data.
+I completed my PhD in the labs of Iwan Evans & Martin Zeidler at the University of Sheffield investigating the existence of macrophage subtypes in Drosophila.
+Following a brief post-doc in Cambridge, I moved to London, investigating the role of neutrophils and T-cells in ischaemia reperfusion injury (IRI) in the Voisin lab.

 In addition, I have active interests in science communication, open-access, career development and community building.
 I host the Preprints in Motion podcast where we highlight ECRs and the benefits of preprinting and founded the UK & EU postdoc community to provide a place for postdocs to support one-another and share resources.
 I have also featured on international radio stations (BBC Radio 4, ORF & German National radio) to communicate the importance of preprints in addition to having written for outlets such as The Scientist and the British Society for Cell Biology.

 I am a member of IGDORE and the Ronin Institute and I also sit on the scientific advisory board for Europe PMC.
 I left the bench behind in 2023 and now work to further the adoption and use of preprints in the biosciences as the Associate Director at ASAPbio.

 I am always happy to collaborate on projects of interest & talk all things preprint – just get in touch.